Cerebral Palsy and Oral Health Issues

 According to the American Academy of Pediatric Dentistry, a major study on children with cerebral palsy and oral care indicated that:

-- Children with cerebral palsy are less likely to receive oral.
+- Children with cerebral palsy are less likely to receive oral care than children without disabilities.
 While 40% of the participants’ children without the disorder had regular dental visits, only 23.6% of the children with cerebral palsy had seen a dentist.

 - Parents of children with cerebral palsy assisted their children with at-home dental care much more often than the parents of children without the disorder.